ovh/depc/docs/index.rst

 You can now install your own DepC instance following this :ref:`this link
 <installation>`.

-The simple way to test the most features is to follow the :ref:`quickstart
+The simple way to test the most features is to follow the :ref:`tutorial
-<quickstart>`.
+<tutorial>`.
 Then you can read the :ref:`guides <guides>` for the advanced
 features and to understand how DepC works internally.